threefoldtech/0-core/docs/containers/autostart.md

 An example [startup file](https://github.com/zero-os/openvswitch-plugin/blob/master/startup.toml) here is used to auto start ovs services once the container is created.

+## protected flag
+A protected service will get auto restarted if it exited, A `job.kill` call will just send a signal to the process to terminate (similar to unix `kill`) but the job itself will restart the process again.

+If you want to kill a protected service, a call to `job.unschedul` must be done first to remove the job from the scheduler.

 # Container Plugins
 A container flist can also define a more complex feature called `plugins` (optional) where the flist creator defines an `extension` to the known container commands.
 They work as wrapper arround some binaries that are built in the flist